 Impact features an optional package for integrating with FMOD.
 This allows you to utilize FMOD for playing audio interactions, rather than using Unity's built-in audio clips and audio sources.

-Next, you will need to download and import the Impact FMOD Integration package, which you can downloaded here.
+Next, you will need to download and import the Impact FMOD Integration package.

 FMOD Audio Interaction

 The Impact FMOD integration package is very lightweight and only introduces one new asset: the FMOD Audio Interaction.
 This is simply the FMOD-ified version of the default Audio Interaction.
 You can create a new FMOD Audio Interaction by going to .